|Title||THE DISSOLVING BOTTLE|

 The Philippines is commonly called a “sachet economy”.
 This is how most people purchase their toiletries, with little education on the impact of single-use plastics on the environment.
 And due to inadequate waste management, we are the third largest ocean polluter in the world.
 A terrifying statistic for a country located at the center of the marine ecosystem.
 Solid shampoo bars are a great and simple solution to this problem.
 But after 32 years of existence, most people still think it’s a bar of soap.
 It’s not appealing for the hotel industry or home consumers to use.
 Bottles for hair.
 Bars for body.
 So by changing its shape, maybe we can change consumer mindset.

 The Dissolving Bottle piqued the interest of consumers and entrepreneurs alike around the world.
 Most people were impressed with the sustainability aspect of the Dissolving Bottle.
 Inquiries from the website were received from different countries including Vietnam, the Middle East, United States, and the United Kingdom.
-These results were attributed to the impressive global mileage of the announcement of the product.
-Geographical coverage included: Brazil, India, Singapore, and Ukraine.
+These results were attributed from the impressive global mileage of the announcement of the product.
+Some of the coverages were from Singapore, Ukraine, Brazil, and India.